 The Plankton Group has a responsibility to monitor and assess plankton growth, species diversity and seasonal successions in coastal waters and offshore regions of the world’s oceans.

-The goal of the research group is to contribute towards a better understanding of the biogeochemistry and nutrient cycling in the marine environment.
+Our goal is to contribute towards a better understanding of the biogeochemistry and nutrient cycling in the marine environment.
 Dissolved inorganic nutrients in the marine environment determine photosynthesis and phytoplankton growth (primary productivity), providing sustenance for zooplankton growth (secondary growth).
 The group has a keen interest in the nutrient flow and ecological interactions in marine food webs, including potential effects of eutrophication and the presence of harmful algae in these environments.
 Detailed knowledge about the lower levels of the food chain is essential in order to develop a holistic, system wide plan for marine resource management of our oceans.
-The group will contribute to this process through research and environmental resource monitoring.
+We will contribute to this process through research and environmental resource monitoring.